alovajs/alovajs.github.io/tutorial/client/strategy/seamless-data-interaction/modify-response.md

 ## Silent queue description

 After setting the behavior parameter to `queue` or `silent`, the request will enter the silent queue and wait for the request to be initiated.
 By default, they will enter the queue named `default`.
-You can also specify other queues to save silentMethod instances. without interfering with each other.
+You can also specify other queues to save SilentMethod instances without interfering with each other.

 ```javascript
 useSQRequest(createOrEditTodo, {